ryanliulwy/cse15l-lab-reports/week_1.md

 `$ ssh cs15lwi23zz@ieng6.ucsd.edu`

-Replace the "zz" with whatever specific letters your account uses, which can be located via https://sdacs.ucsd.edu/~icc/index.php.
+Replace the "zz" with whatever specific letters your account uses, which can be located via [UCSD's Account Lookup Tool](https://sdacs.ucsd.edu/~icc/index.php).
 Once you enter this, you'll get a message asking if you wish to continue; enter "yes".
 If everything goes right, your window should display something like this:

 ![Image](https://github.com/ryanliulwy/cse15l-lab-reports/blob/main/screenshots/remote_connection.png?raw=true)